 We have seen how we can use the Tiny Footprint mode in Windows Task Manager to hide the menu bar and tabs and use it as a Gadget.
-In this post, we will see how to use the Summary View in the Windows 10 Task Manager to convert it into a small Widget, which you can display on your Windows 10 or Windows 8 desktop to show CPU, Memory, Disk, Ethernet, Bluetooth utilization.
+In this post, we will see how to use the Summary View in the Windows Task Manager to convert it into a small Widget, which you can display on your Windows 11/10 desktop to show CPU, Memory, Disk, Ethernet, Bluetooth, WiFi, GPU utilization.

 Windows Task Manager Summary View

-To do this, right-click on your Windows taskbar and select Task Manager to open it.
+To use the Windows 11/10 Task Manager as a widget, right-click on your Windows taskbar and select Task Manager to open it.
 Open Performance tab.

 Select Graph Summary, and this is what happens for Disk.

 To display a Memory Utilization view, again right-click on the right side.

 Select View and then Memory.
 It will give you the following display.